adamcrass/unit902/CONTRIBUTING.md

-# Contributing to Marketplace App
+# Contributing to Unit 902

 ## Theme System